Elisandrah/495TERM/index.md

 ## Frameworks APIs and Tools

+  React Native - Provides iOS and Android support for the app

 # *All writing below this line is the default and can be referred to for help working on this page*